Personal Immigration

 If there has been a period you have spent apart, for what is arguably a good reason, for example a period of study or work, evidence relating to this period should be retained for later use.

-Absences from the UK
+8. Recording Absences from the UK for Partner Visas

-As we examined above, although as above there are no residence requirements as such, the further application form will ask for absences since your last grant of leave and the reasons for them.
+As we examined above, although there are no residence requirements as such, the further application form will ask for absences since your last grant of leave and the reasons for them.
 This might not present a difficulty if your travel is limited, but if you are a frequent traveller, it might be helpful to keep a record.

 The minimum income requirement is a fundamental part of any application for further leave to remain or ILR.
 There are a variety of ways to meet the financial requirement through salaried and non-salaried income, self-employed income, salary and/or dividends from a company of which you are a director, property rental income, dividends and income from investments, stocks, shares, bonds or trust funds, pension income, insurance payments, maintenance payments and cash savings above £16,000 that have been held for at least six months, unless you can demonstrate that they have come from the sale of property or investments within the last 6 months.
+You will need to ensure you are addressing the correct financial requirement, as some applications will be subject to transitional provisions following the change to the rules effective from 11 April 2024.

 In some circumstances, it is possible to rely on a combination of the above sources of income to satisfy the financial requirement.